schalkventer/zod-dev/README.md

 ```

 It is recommended that you create a utility file that simply exports your custom
-`withEnv` function for use throughout your project.
+`withDev` function for use throughout your project.